This Love of Mine

-"This Love of Mine" is a popular American song that was first recorded in 1941 by Tommy Dorsey and His orchestra, with a vocal by Frank Sinatra.
+"This Love of Mine" is a popular American song that was first recorded in 1941 by Tommy Dorsey and his orchestra, with a vocal by Frank Sinatra.
 Sinatra wrote the words and Sol Parker and Hank Sanicola wrote the music.
+The recording reached #3 on the Billboard pop singles chart in 1941.

 Background

 The Tommy Dorsey recording was released as a 78 RCA Victor B side single, 27508-B, with Frank Sinatra on vocals backed with "Neiani", which did not chart.
 "This Love of Mine" reached #3 on the Billboard pop singles chart in 1941–42 in a chart run of 24 weeks.
 Sinatra re-recorded the song with Nelson Riddle in 1955 for the In The Wee Small Hours album.

 The song was copyrighted on August 11, 1941 by Embassy Music.
-Frank Sinatra was credited with writing the lyrics although this has been disputed by his aide, Tony Consiglio.
+Frank Sinatra wrote the lyrics.
 The music was composed by Sol Parker and Hank Sanicola.

 Other recordings

 The song became a pop and jazz standard that has been recorded by other performers.
 Artists who have recorded the song include: